|LabVIEW 2015 Help|

 While you are wiring a terminal, bend the wire at a 90 degree angle once by moving the cursor in either a vertical or horizontal direction.
 To bend a wire in multiple directions, click the mouse button to set the wire and then move the cursor in the new direction.
 You can repeatedly set the wire and move it in new directions.

-To undo the last point where you set the wire, press the <Shift> key and click anywhere on the block diagram.
-(Mac OS X) Press the <Option> key and click.
+To undo the last point where you set the wire, press the <Shift> key and click anywhere on the block diagram. (macOS) Press the <Option> key and click.
 (Linux) Click the middle mouse button.
 To abort the entire wiring operation, right-click anywhere on the block diagram or press the <Esc> key.

 To swap wire positions on a function with two inputs without manually deleting and replacing the wires, press the <Ctrl> key while clicking one of the inputs.

 |Caution Crossing wires can clutter a block diagram and make the block diagram difficult to debug.|

 As you move a selected object close to other objects on the block diagram, LabVIEW draws temporary wires to show you valid connections.
 When you release the mouse button to place the object on the block diagram, LabVIEW automatically connects the wires.
 You also can automatically wire objects already on the block diagram.
 LabVIEW connects the terminals that best match and does not connect the terminals that do not match.

 Toggle automatic wiring by pressing the spacebar while you move an object using the Positioning tool.

 By default, automatic wiring is enabled when you select an object from the Functions palette or when you copy an object already on the block diagram by pressing the <Ctrl> key and dragging the object.
 Automatic wiring is disabled by default when you use the Positioning tool to move an object already on the block diagram.